Sunday, September 10, 2023

 Reacher Vs. The Night Agent

-The two shows that have been a "water cooler" show the past year have been Prime's Reacher and Netflix's The Night Agent.
-I don't think I've had many people close to me to check these two shows out, so I did.
+The two shows that have really become "water cooler" hits over the past year are Prime's Reacher and Netflix's The Night Agent.
+Although I haven't had many friends who recommended these shows to me, I decided to give them a try myself.

 Never Doubt a Man Like Joe